thenexthub/Codira/stdlib/public/Jupyter/README.md

 ### Installation

-swift-jupyter requires a Swift toolchain with LLDB Python3 support.
-Currently, the only prebuilt toolchains with LLDB Python3 support are the [Swift for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/main/Installation.md#pre-built-packages).
+swift-jupyter requires a Codira toolchain with LLDB Python3 support.
+Currently, the only prebuilt toolchains with LLDB Python3 support are the [Codira for TensorFlow Ubuntu 18.04 Nightly Builds](https://github.com/tensorflow/swift/blob/main/Installation.md#pre-built-packages).
 Alternatively, you can build a toolchain from sources (see the section below for instructions).

-Extract the Swift toolchain somewhere.
+Extract the Codira toolchain somewhere.

 Create a virtualenv, install the requirements in it, and register the kernel in
 it: